 Cadmus asked survey respondents where they learned about the program in which they ultimately participated.
 In PY 2019, respondents most commonly learned about Avista programs through contractors (38%), followed by word-of-mouth (26%) and Avista's website (19%).
 Figure 21 shows program-specific results.
 While customers continued to learn about programs primarily through contractors, they did so less frequently than in PY 2018 (53%).
-Otherwise, respondents learned more frequently about the program through word-of-mouth (26% in PY 2019 compared to 14% in PY 2018) and Avista's website (19% in PY 2019 compared to 11% in PY 2018).
+Otherwise, respondents learned more frequently about the program through word-of-mouth (26% in PY 2019 compared to 14% in PY 2018) and Avista's website (19%).